-Cats & Huskies Can Work!
+Cats & Huskies Can Co-Exist

 The Husky’s prey drive makes it hard for them to get along with cats.
 This aggressive tendency should remind you that it is going to be more difficult to train a Husky to live with a cat than it is with other dog breeds.

 It’s not impossible, though.
 If you’re dead-set on having both a Husky and a cat, there are a few tricks you can use to get them to play nice:

 - Exercise your Husky daily.
 Doing so will let them release their pent-up energy.

 - Make sure your Husky is well-fed.

 - Feed your Husky and your cat separately.